Rocky Mountains: Geography

 The Rocky Mountains are the easternmost portion of the expansive North American Cordillera.
 They are often defined as stretching from the Liard River in British Columbia south to the headwaters of the Pecos River, a tributary of the Rio Grande, in New Mexico.
 The Rockies vary in width from 70 to 300 mi.
 The Rocky Mountains contain the highest peaks in central North America.
-The range's highest peak is Mount Elbert located in Colorado at 14440 ft above sea level.
+The range's highest peak is Mount Elbert in Colorado at 14440 ft above sea level.
 Mount Robson in British Columbia, at 12972 ft, is the highest peak in the Canadian Rockies.

 The eastern edge of the Rockies rises dramatically above the Interior Plains of central North America, including the Sangre de Cristo Mountains of New Mexico and Colorado, the Front Range of Colorado, the Wind River Range and Big Horn Mountains of Wyoming, the Absaroka-Beartooth ranges and Rocky Mountain Front of Montana and the Clark Range of Alberta.

 Central ranges of the Rockies include the La Sal Range along the Utah-Colorado border, the Abajo Mountains and Henry Mountains of Southeastern Utah, the Uinta Range of Utah and Wyoming, and the Teton Range of Wyoming and Idaho.

 The western edge of the Rockies includes ranges such as the Wasatch near Salt Lake City, the San Juan Mountains of New Mexico and Colorado, the Bitterroots along the Idaho-Montana border, and the Sawtooths in central Idaho.
 The Great Basin and Columbia River Plateau separate these subranges from distinct ranges further to the west.
 In Canada, the western edge of the Rockies is formed by the huge Rocky Mountain Trench, which runs the length of British Columbia from its beginning as the Kechika Valley on the south bank of the Liard River, to the middle Lake Koocanusa valley in northwestern Montana.